Senate election: NA speaker to issue production orders for arrested MPs

 ISLAMABAD: National Assembly Speaker Asad Qaiser has decided to issue production orders for the members of the parliament (MPs) so that they can vote in the upcoming Senate elections, confirmed sources.

-Sources from the leader of the Opposition's office told Geo News that production orders for those who are currently in jail will be issued, adding that it is the right of every parliamentarian to vote.
-Leader of the Opposition in the National Assembly Shehbaz Sharif and former foreign minister Khawaja Asif are the notable PML-N lawmakers who are in jail.
+Sources from the leader of the opposition's office told Geo News that production orders for those who are currently in jail will be issued, adding that it is the right of every parliamentarian to vote.

 On the other hand, PPP's Khursheed Shah and MNA Ali Wazir Khan are also under arrest.
 Sources confirmed that production orders for the four parliamentarians have been sent to the speaker.